fl101/awardfares-blog/_posts/2024-04-21-eurobonus-status-match.md

 Check the websites of airlines you're interested in, particularly those within the alliance you're targeting (e.g., Star Alliance, SkyTeam, etc.).
 Look for dedicated loyalty program pages or promotions sections.

-One tool we love is **StatusMathcher.com**.
+One tool we love is [**StatusMathcher.com**](https://statusmatcher.com/).
 They provide resources and explanations about status matching.
 It also serves as a community resource.
 They share "field reports" from users about recent successful status matches with various travel programs.
 Think of it as a guide and information hub, not a direct service for status matching.
 They can't guarantee matches, but they offer valuable insights and help you navigate the process.

+For EuroBonus members, we recommend looking into [United MileagePlus](https://statusmatcher.com/company/united-airlines): this program has a track record of consistently matching other airline status and welcoming other members, and it is a Star Alliance member.

 <img src="../assets/img/eurobonus-status-match/statsmatchercom.webp" alt="StatusMatcher.com shows you opportunities for status matching your SAS EuroBonus level." class="noborder"/>